codio/site/source/docs/salesforce/sf-create.html.markdown

 full_width: true
 ---

 Getting started is done as with any other Codio project, from the Console.
-Select the 'Create Project' option and then select the dialog.
+Select the 'Create Project' option and you'll see the following screen.

 ![Salesforce create](/img/docs/sf-create.png)

-Make sure you select the SalesForce option from the dropdown.
-You will then see the SalesForce specific fields appear.

 ##SalesForce security token
 You get this from SalesForce itself.
-You will need the developer edition of SalesForce do use this feature.
+Developer Salesforce users will be able to generate or reset their security token.
+Changing your password will require you to request a new security token.

 ![Salesforce token](/img/docs/sf-setup.png)